jaydickson02/Notes/collections/_AerospaceEngineering/Computational and High-Speed Aerodynamics.md

 $$

 - So term one is the mass flow, term two is the net flow in the x direction, term two is the net flow in the y direction and term 3 is the net flow in the z direction.
 We know all these need to sum to 0 because the need to balance for mass conservation.
-- This assumes incompressability so constant density $\rho$
+- This assumes incompressability so constant density $\rho$, the equation as first stated above considered compressible flow effects.